Testing for Huntington’s Disease

 In 1993, a groundbreaking advancement in genetic testing transformed the way individuals at-risk of Huntington’s disease could determine their likelihood of developing symptoms.
-This biochemical testing method enables those with a family history of Huntington’s to discover whether they carry the mutated gene and may eventually develop symptoms.
+The discovery of the Huntingtin gene (HTT gene) location led to the development of molecular testing, now considered the gold standard for diagnostic and predictive testing for Huntingtin gene mutation.
+In addition to obtaining a definitive diagnosis, this breakthrough has enabled those with a family history of Huntington’s disease to discover whether they carry the mutated gene and may eventually develop symptoms.
 The process involves extracting DNA from a blood sample and quantifying the amount of mutated protein in the Huntingtin gene.

 If you are considering predictive or genetic testing for Huntington’s disease, here are the steps involved.
 If you have any questions, please contact us directly.